vaskocuturilo/QuestionPull/README.md

 - Will be adding functionality for work with telegram bot. :heavy_check_mark:
 - Will be adding functionality for taking a ticket from the pull. :heavy_check_mark:
-- Will be adding functionality for taking a ticket via difficulty.
+- Will be adding functionality for taking a ticket via difficulty. :heavy_check_mark:
 - Will be adding functionality for taking a ticket via category.
-- Will be adding functionality for quiz with the most popular questions.
+- Will be adding functionality for a quiz with the most popular questions.
 - Will be adding JWT.
 - Will be adding X-API-KEY.
 - Will be adding a one-time password.